matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 It works on the other major browsers including Firefox 4, so it might be a feasible solution in the future.

 See also [issue #92](https://github.com/blueimp/jQuery-File-Upload/issues/92).

+## How to implement the server-side file handling or file deletion functionality?
+This plugin requires you to build the server-side file handling (including the deletion of files) yourself as it focuses solely on enhancing a standard form-based file upload.
+It is meant to be used by developers who can easily customize it and adapt it to work with their server-side web application framework.
+However, if you need inspiration you can have a look at the [[Demo implementation]].